adriansteffan/manywebcams-eyetracking/README.md

 ### URL parameters
 After deploying the container, there are a few options for the execution of the online experiment that can be configured using url paramters.

-For example, to if you want the output data to be linked to a participant with the id "participant1", and want to choose the stimulus order "Trial order 5", you use the following link:
+For example, to if you want the output data to be linked to a participant with the id "participant1", and want to choose the stimulus order "Trial order A", you use the following link:

 ```
-yoururl.com?id=participant1&trial_order=5
+yoururl.com?id=participant1&trial_order=A
 ```

 The following table gives you an overview of all available parameters: